 12. Where do I send my deposit?
 Once you have called us and confirmed a class date, mail your $30 non-refundable deposit (cash, money order or personal check payable to Wolf River Concealed Carry LLC) to: Wolf River Concealed Carry, P.O.
 Box 45, Readfield, WI 54969.
 If for some reason you can't make your class, you can apply your deposit to a future class.
 Please notify us as soon as possible if you can't make your class date so we can assign another student to your spot.

 13. What about qualifying for other states' CCW permits?
-The WI CCW permit you will qualify for is valid in 31 states as of 2020.
-The WI Dept. of Justice has finalized the CCW law, but has not issued an official list of those states where the WI permit is honored.
-As of 2020, IL still has rather restrictive laws but you may travel through IL with a loaded handgun if you have a WI CCW permit and you do NOT take your handgun out of your vehicle).
+The WI CCW permit you will qualify for is valid in 34 states as of 2024.
+As of 2024, IL still has rather restrictive laws but you may travel through IL with a loaded handgun if you have a WI CCW permit and you do NOT take your handgun out of your vehicle).
 You and you alone must make decisions regarding the safety of yourself and your family when traveling, perhaps in unknown areas or bad neighborhoods.
 We recommend you check with each state you will be traveling through when making a trip to determine those laws, then use your good judgment.
 It is good to carry a small case and when in doubt, unload your handgun and put it in a case to comply with the law in most states.
 WARNING: NJ, NY, and a few other states will NOT recognize any other state's CCW permits!
 Write your U.S. legislators and encourage them to support a nationwide reciprocal law for concealed carry, as is the case with hunter safety.

 The WI certificate of class completion you receive does qualify you to obtain the Florida CCW permit, which would allow you to legally carry concealed in several other states.
 Florida requires fingerprinting and a passport-type photo.
 Please contact the Florida Division of Licensing to learn more about the requirements for a Florida permit.
 We can help you with the shooting requirement for the Florida permit.